Guinea pigs can make wonderful pets for adults and children alike.

 Before I got my guinea pigs, Jake and Finn, I don’t think I realized how much time and work goes into their maintenance.

-So, to help you understand exactly what goes into looking after a guinea pig, here’s a brief rundown on their daily care.
+So, to help you understand exactly what goes into looking after a guinea pig, here’s a guide on guinea pig care in 5 easy steps .

 Is Caring for a Guinea Pig Hard?